-So, you’re designing your new employee performance management process and you’re wondering whether your should use numbers or words for your overall performance rating..
+So, you’re designing your new employee performance management process and you’re wondering how to rate employee performance.
+Should you use numbers or words for your overall performance score?

 You might be considering a 3, 4 or 5 point scheme with “Outstanding” as the best performance and “Improvement Required” as the lowest.